Contemporary Labor Issues (LS263)

 There are no prerequisites required for this course and no specific textbook required.

 Approach and Features

-Students will drive much of the discussion and topics explored in addition to the key topics above.
-Each student will be required to write a research paper on a contemporary labor issue of their choosing.
-Students will act as weekly leaders on a self-selected topic to explore contemporary issues facing labor today.
-All assignments are weekly and the course is available 24/7 for the 11 weeks.
+Students will drive much of the discussion and topics explored in addition to those noted above.
+Each student will be required to write a paper on a contemporary labor issue of their choosing.
+Students will act as weekly leaders on self-selected topics.
+Weekly readings will be assigned.
+Attendance is essential!